 The main area of concern seen regularly in practice is altered motor control due to injury or imposed imbalance.

 This interruption in equilibrium can be caused by a multitude of factors, such as ill-fitting tack, poor hoof balance, disrupted dietary needs, lack of exercise, and the rider’s own physical limitation, to name a few.

 Movements are the result of complex multi-muscle patterning as opposed to an individual muscle contracting.
-Much like when you do a squat it is not just the glutes and quadriceps that are active but the entire chain of muscles from lower back to soles of feet, plus many deep core stabilizers.
+Much like when you go to perform a squat, it is not solely the glutes and quadriceps that are active but the entire chain of muscles from lower back to soles of feet, plus many deep core stabilizers.
 This is why we must look at the horse’s body as a complex system of regional interdependence which means that dysfunctions in one remote area may contribute to dysfunction at a different site.
-What this translates to as an equine therapist is that an owner’s report of “what the problem is” versus the true site of primary concern could be very different.
+How this translates to work as an equine therapist is that an owner’s report of “what the problem is” versus the true site of primary concern could be very different.

 Cook, G., Burton, L., Kiesel, K., Bryant, M., & Torine, J. (2015).
 Movement: functional movement systems: screening, assessment, and corrective strategies.
 Aptos, CA: On Target Publications.

 Hasenbring, M. I., Andrews, N. E., & Ebenbichler, G. (2019).
 Overactivity in chronic pain, the role of pain-related endurance and neuromuscular activity.
 The Clinical Journal of Pain, 36(3), 162–171. https://doi.org/10.1097/ajp.0000000000000785

 Lederman, E. (2010).
 Neuromuscular rehabilitation in manual and physical therapies principles to practice.
 Churchill Livingstone/Elsevier.